Ryan J. Woodland (Associate Professor)

 Meagan Criscuoli (MS student)

 My research focuses on detecting the presence of microplastics in different functional groups of fish in the Potomac and Anacostia Rivers.
-Through the use of gut content analysis and stable isotope analysis of fish collected at different times and locations my research will explore the abundance of microplastics through different trophic levels.
+Through the use of gut content analysis and stable isotope analysis of fish collected at different times and locations my research explores the abundance of microplastics through different trophic levels.

 Theresa Murphy (Laboratory Manager, Faculty Research Assistant)